martin-marek/hdr-plus-swift/README.md

 # Usage

 To process a burst of RAW images, simply drag-and-drop them into the app.
 Only DNG files are supported by default - but if you download and install [Adobe DNG Converter](https://helpx.adobe.com/camera-raw/using/adobe-dng-converter.html), Burst Photo will be able to convert most RAW formats in the background.
+The processed image will be in the RAW-DNG format and can be further processed with the RAW converter of choice.
 You can read more at [burst.photo/help/](https://burst.photo/help/).

 ![](docs/assets/images/help/drag-and-drop.jpg)